Hank Hill: Development

-Hank thinks very highly of Texas.
-He thinks that Texas is superior to all other states in the U.S or at least Hollywood.
-(This is a play on the stereotype of exaggerated Texas pride.)
-In the episode "Returning Japanese Part 1", Hank says "Peggy, I've already chosen the country for our summer vacation, America.
-And the state, Texas.
-And the town, Denton.
-I don't care what their police did to that cyclist.
-It's still a great town."
-Later in the episode, he also says to his father Cotton, "Dad, there is no other place I'd rather be," after Cotton said, "Hank, you work at a gas station; fuel this thing up and fly me back to Texas!".
-A recurring gag throughout the series is Hank's contempt for big cities and urban areas, once comparing a youth-oriented shopping center to "Hell, or Dallas", and, regarding San Antonio, asking "Why would anyone want to live there?" as he and Bobby watched a weather girl screw up on camera.

 Character analysis

 Describing Hank physically, Jo Johnson has written, "In keeping with [Mike] Judge's tradition of subtlety, the character of Hank Hill is only slightly overweight, not to satisfy the stereotype of the boorish husband, but because he eats a lot of meat and drinks a lot of beer."

 Palmer-Mehta notes that Hank's "fervor for selling propane and propane accessories is nearly apostolic."
 During their development of the character, the show's writers did substantial research on the propane business.
 Over time, members of the propane industry came to view Hank Hill as a largely positive image.

 Ethan Thompson writes that although Hank Hill is similar to other sitcom father figures, such as Archie Bunker from All in the Family, he is different due to his "ability to acknowledge that the values and beliefs he grew up with are no longer sufficient to guide him in his roles as father, husband, friend, and employee."

+Much of the humor of the show results from the collision of Hank's mildly conservative manner, nature, and philosophy with the world and people around him.
+However, despite his history of leaning towards Republican political candidates, which has included frequent praise of George W. Bush throughout much of the series (despite a brief period skepticism after Bush gave him a "limp" handshake), it would be revealed in season 14 that Hank also eventually voted for Barack Obama.
+After having lived in Dhahran, Saudi Arabia, Hank takes a liking to soccer after having disliked it for many years.

+Reception

 New York Times contributor Matt Bai discussed Hank's political perspective in 2005, writing, "[L]ike a lot of the basically conservative voters you meet in rural America ...
 Hank never professes an explicit party loyalty, and he and his buddies who sip beer in the alley don't talk like their fellow Texan Tom DeLay.
 If Hank votes Republican, it's because, as a voter who cares about religious and rural values, he probably doesn't see much choice.
 But Hank and his neighbors resemble many independent voters, open to proposals that challenge their assumptions about the world, as long as those ideas don't come from someone who seems to disrespect what they believe."

 In 1997, Texas Monthly included Hank Hill on its annual "Texas Twenty" list of "the most impressive, intriguing, and influential Texans".
 He was the first "non-human" to make the list.
 An accompanying mock interview described him as "perhaps the most recognized Texan in the world".